TheEnjoyneer/clemsonyear3/README.md

 All code in this repository is free for anyone's use.
 I doubt it will be too terribly useful to very many people.
 Any comments, constructive criticism, or concerns can be emailed to me or commented on the repo as well.

-Fall 2017 Semester contents should include code written for Clemson's classes on:
+Fall 2017 Semester contents should include code written and documents for Clemson's classes on:
   > `CPSC 2150 Software Development Foundations (Java Language and Concepts)`

   > `CPSC 2151 Software Dev Foundations Lab (Lab corresponding to the above lecture)`